OutSystems/docs-odc/src/eap/building-apps/ui/intro.md

 ## UI patterns

-Since OutSystems UI is preinstalled, Service Studio has access to many pre-built patterns for common UI patterns.
+Since OutSystems UI is preinstalled, ODC Studio has access to many pre-built patterns for common UI patterns.
 For example, to use an accordion or gallery pattern, drag it to a screen.

 Patterns provide a standardized way to present content.
 When you use a standard pattern, it speeds up the development of your user interface.
 Patterns are available for all your apps.
 If you want to change the look and feel, you can edit the Cascading Style Sheet (CSS).